 All participants following the Stony Brook Curriculum (SBC) will fulfill GLO and EXP+ in addition to requirement(s) fulfilled by their coursework.

-Language of Instruction English Language Proficiency Some internships placements require basic, mid or upper level Italian language proficiency.
-Experiential learning does NOT require any language proficiency.
+Language of Instruction English Language Proficiency No Language Proficiency Required.
 Program Term Winter Living Arrangements All participants are housed in apartments in the vicinity of campus.
 Housing costs are included in the Program Fee.
 The FUA Housing Coordinator secures apartments located in the historic city center on behalf of participants.
 The apartments are each unique, but will include the following features; Within 20 minutes walk of a university building, Common living space with kitchen, Multiple occupancy bedrooms, One bathroom for every four students, air conditioning and a washing machine.

 Credits earned on this program do not calculate toward a student's GPA at Stony Brook University.
 Non-SBU students are advised to check their home university policy on grade and credit transfer.